This article has been published as a book. It is now available as a paperback and also on Kindle :

 The worldview of secularism is spreading, infecting and transforming cultures around the world, but few stop to consider its consequences.
 Taken to its logical conclusion, secularism leads to disillusionment and possibly even the ultimate destruction and cessation of life itself.
 Most secularists have not considered all the ramifications of their assumptions, but if there is no one supreme God who created all things and defines all things, then everything is subjective and relative.
 If each person is his own compass, and there is no external moral compass or objective reference point that will tell us whether anything is morally good or evil, or right or wrong, or true or false, how then can anything be said to be good, or evil, or right, or wrong, or true or false?

-From the secular worldview, we may have evolved to be the most superior species, but if man has no soul or spirit, and you and I are just a bundle of chemicals, and even our thoughts and feelings are just chemical processes in response to external stimuli, by what criteria or process are we to determine what is what?
+From the secular worldview, we may have evolved to be the most superior species, but if man has no soul or spirit, and you and I are just a bundle of chemicals, and even our thoughts and feelings are just chemical processes in response to external stimuli, by what criteria or process are we to distinguish between right and wrong?
 We may over time and experience judge things to be desirable or undesirable, or we may agree among ourselves for laws to rule us, but that is not the same thing as saying something is good or evil.
 If humans are no different from any physical substance that has no inherent moral quality, neither would there be anything within a human that can tell him what is morally good or evil.

 If what is true for one, may be false for another, would lies and deception not also become acceptable?
 If whatever passes as truth or values (including what is agreed and accepted as law among a people) is shifting sand and can change anytime depending on what and how anyone might define it, and every man defines what is good or evil, true or false, and right or wrong, for himself, what hope can we foresee for such a world?
 This is what the culture of the West is evolving into and these ideas are being spread throughout the world through the ever growing reach of modern media.